Alfresco/alfresco-content-app/docs/extending.md

 The application also comes with the `/src/assets/plugins/` folder already preconfigured to store external files.

+You can create plugins that change, toggle or extend the following areas:

+* Navigation sidebar links and groups
+* Context Menu
+* Toolbar entries
+  * buttons
+  * menu buttons
+  * separators
+* Viewer actions
+  * "Open With" entries
+  * "More actions" toolbar entries

+Extensions can also:

+* Overwrite or disable extension points of the main application or other plugins
+* Change rules, actions or any visual element
+* Register new application routes based on empty pages or layouts
+* Register new rule evaluators, components, guards, etc.

 ## Format

 The format is represented by a JSON file with the structure similar to the following one: